vsedach/police-brutality/all-locations.md

 The Mecklenburg Sheriff's department declared a jail support site unlawful.
 The site is a series of tents on the sidewalk designed to provide food, water, medical care and support to released protestors.

 Jail support providers refused to leave, so police began making mass arrests.
-During arrests, people were thrown from bikes, shoved and knelt on to ziptie.
+During arrests, people were thrown from bikes, shoved and knelt on to zip tie.
 In addition, a reporter filming was struck by an officer and threatened with arrest.

-tags: arrest, knee, shove, throw, bike, medic, journalist, strike, threaten
+tags: arrest, knee, shove, throw, bike, medic, journalist, strike, threaten, protestor, medic, zip-ties

 id: nc-charlotte-3